coffee2code/parentless-categories/readme.txt

 Tested up to: 5.4
 Stable tag: 2.1.2

-Like the_category(), list categories assigned to a post, but excluding assigned categories that have a child category also assigned to the post.
+Provides a template tag like `the_category()` that lists categories assigned to a post, but excludes assigned categories that have a child category also assigned to the post.

 == Description ==